okviz/okviz.github.io/_mydocs/www/terms/cookies.md

 - View which Cookies or similar technologies have been set on your device;
 - Block Cookies or similar technologies;
 - Clear Cookies or similar technologies from your browser.

-> **Note:** Browser settings do not provide granular control of consent by category.

 For example, you can find information on managing Cookies in common browsers at the following links:
 - [Google Chrome](https://support.google.com/chrome/answer/95647?hl=en&p=cpn_cookies)